Monday, November 28, 2016

 5. Check each picture as they finish drawing.
 A few may

-need a little help so their drawings are clear, and some can be too obscure.
+need a little help so their drawings are clear, as some can be too obscure.

 You may need to edit, as students can be a bit gross at time.
 One Thanksgiving